Outcomes of tests

 An ideal test should be 100% deterministic.
 Every its failure is acted upon by making a change to production code (revert or correction), not to the test itself.
 When this test fails, it always fails at the expectation/assert phase and never at arrange or act phases.

-Once added, the test is never partially modified.
+Once added to the repository, the test’s logic is never partially modified.
 Most trivial refactorings (such as renaming) are OK though.
 At the end of its useful life, this test is removed as a whole.
 It is possible that a new test for a changed use case is added to replace it instead simultaneously with the removal.
+The new test case would be similar but different.